pedrohub/autoservices/README.md

 # How to install

-To install autoservices, you need install MySQL and java 7 or greater.
+To install autoservices, you need to install MySQL and java 7 or greater.

 1- Clone the repository